 Recognize that while malicious actions can undermine users’ trust and confidence in the network, but closing the Internet is not the solution.
 Instead, we need to focus on ensuring the Internet is stable, secure and resilient.
 To do so, it is important that these issues be addressed by all stakeholders in a spirit of collaboration and shared responsibility.
 It is also important that these issues be addressed in ways that do not undermine the global architecture of the Internet or curtail internationally recognized human rights.

+Ensure that critical infrastructure is managed by professionals in ICT.
+ICT professionalism means operating at a higher standard of ICT practice than that which may be in place today.
+This will mean that ICT professionals will undertake ongoing continuing professional development, commitment to a code of ethics and professional conduct and have regard to the society which they serve which will hold them accountable, in this way trust will be assured.

 Actualize enhanced cooperation, to enable governments, on an equal footing, to carry out their roles and responsibilities, in international public policy issues pertaining to the Internet.